jisosomppi/log-analysis/rsyslog_config.md

 Test connection to server by generating some log data:
 `sudo logger -s " This is my Rsyslog client "`

-Go to /var/log/Client_logs on **Rsyslog Server**.There should be a new folder named with the hostname of your Rsyslog client.
+Go to /var/log/Client_logs on **Rsyslog Server**.
+There should be a new folder named with the hostname of your Rsyslog client.